-Action Responsible Parties Additional Step - information Completed Hold faculty meeting (search committee meeting only for lecturers Department Chair/ School Director Pg.
-26 & professors of practice) with bargaining unit faculty members vote on acceptability of interviewed candidates (acceptable/unacceptable).
+STEP COMPLETED ACTION RESPONSIBLE PARTIES Hold faculty meeting with bargaining unit faculty members to vote on acceptability (acceptable vs. unacceptable) of interviewed candidates (only a search committee meeting required for visiting faculty).
+Department Chair/School Director.
 The vote tally for each candidate should be recorded.
-Notify the Dean of Dept. Chair/Director's and faculty's recommended candidate(s), with faculty vote, salary range, and rank (Chair/Director may recommend only candidates voted acceptable by faculty).
-Department Chair/ School Director Record status of candidates & finalists in PeopleAdmin Department Chair/ School Director Discuss recommended hire with Dean & receive salary to offer the candidate Department Chair Contact the candidate and make the offer Department Chair/ School Director Pgs.
-27-31 Approve research start-up funding if applicable Dean, or VP for Research, or VP for Research & Provost (approval procedure varies by funding amount) Pg.
-31
+See Page 27.
+Notify the Dean of the Chair/Director's and faculty's recommended candidate(s), with faculty vote, salary range, and rank (Chair/Director may recommend only candidates voted acceptable by faculty).
+Department Chair/School Director.
+Notify the Provost of the Dean's recommendation, along with the recommendation of the faculty and Chairperson.
+Dean.
+Contact the candidate and make the offer.
+Department Chair/School Director.
+See Pages 27-30.
+Approve research start-up funding if applicable.
+Dean/VP for Research. - See Page 31.